Today we’re talking about how to balance your life with twins, particularly how do you do anything besides childcare when you’ve got very young twins.

 When you’re feeling this way, I want you to look for opportunities to get a helper.
 A helper can come in many different formats.
 It could be a spouse, friend, neighbor, babysitter, or your mother in law.

 A helper could be baby gear that makes your life easier.
-It could be a rock-n-play, a bouncy seat, or a play mat on the floor with some toys to distract one of your twins while you take care of the other.
+It could be a bouncy seat, or a play mat on the floor with some toys to distract one of your twins while you take care of the other.

 One of the things that a helper can do, of course, is actually take care of the logistics that you can’t do because you’re taking care of the other twin.